'No alternative' to Iran deal, EU's Mogherini tells US - Journal du Cameroun

 “The JCPOA is the result of more than a decade of complex and delicate negotiations, based on dual track approach and therefore the best possible outcome, striking the right balance,” Mogherini said.

 “This deal belongs to the international community, having been endorsed by the United Nations Security Council.
-The international community expects all sides to keep the commitments they made more than two years ago,” she added.
+The international community expects all sides to keep the commitments they made more than two years ago.”

 She reiterated that the International Atomic Energy Agency (IAEA) had confirmed already 10 times that Iran has implemented “all its nuclear related commitments” under the agreement.